MOMA-CRC/ddanalyzor/README.md

 ## How
 1. **Export raw fluorescence data**
 2. **Read raw data into named R lists**
-3. **Run ddanalyzor for each ddPCR plate**
+3. **Run ddanalyzor for each ddPCR plate and each gene/fluorophore**

 ## Example
 The starting point for **ddanalyzor** is a (named) list of numeric vectors of raw fluorescence data.
-Run **ddanalyzor** for each plate and each fluorescence channel/fluorophore.
+Run **ddanalyzor** for each plate and each fluorescence channel/gene/fluorophore.
 For instance, say you have exported raw data from the QuantaSoft software (`options > export amplitude and cluster data`) from a single plate to csv files into the directory _raw_data_.
 If each file is named _A01_Amplitude.csv_, _A02_Amplitude.csv_ etc